nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/your-store-information.md

   >
   > Read more about setting SSL up in the following chapter: [How to install and configure SSL certification](xref:en/getting-started/advanced-configuration/how-to-install-and-configure-ssl-certification).

 * The **HOST values** field is a list of possible HTTP_HOST values of your store (for example, `yourstore.com`, `www.yourstore.com`).
 Filling this field is only required when you have a [multi-store solution](xref:en/getting-started/advanced-configuration/multi-store) to determine the current store.
 This field enables distinguishing requests to distinct URLs and determines the current store.
-You can also see the current HTTP_POST value in **System → System information**.
+You can also see the current HTTP_HOST value in **System → System information**.
 * In the **Default language** field, choose the default language of your store.
 You may also leave it unselected.
 In this case, the first found one (with the lowest display order) will be used.
 * Define the **Display order** for this store.
 1 represents the top of the list.
 * Define the **Company name**.